We prepare 1040 and 1040-SR (individual) and 1040-NR (individual non-resident) returns.

 6. Contact us to make an appointment.

-The amount of any additional fees depends on the amount of work that needs to be done, and is determined on a case-by-case basis.
+The amount of any additional fees depends on how much work needs to be done to complete the return, and is determined on a case-by-case basis.
 Click here for a list of these additional items

-These are charged based on the amount of time required.
+These are charged based on the amount of time required to complete the return.
 Charges are determined on a case-by-case basis.

 If you're comfortable using a browser, file your Federal return for free via members of the Free File Alliance.